 - 9. Do the following depending on your networking requirements: - a.
-To perform the initial configuration of Network Director, see "Preparing Devices for Management by Network Director" on page 14. - To install and configure Cloud Analytics Engine, see "Installing Cloud Analytics Engine" on page 10.
+Perform the initial configuration of Network Director.
+See "Preparing Devices for Management by Network Director" on page 18. - Install and configure Cloud Analytics Engine.
+See "Installing Cloud Analytics Engine" on page 14.
 Network Director uses Cloud Analytics Engine for network data analysis to improve application performance and availability.